qtlHD/qtlHD/doc/input/mapping_inputs.md

 a concatenation of other files.

 Note: The qtlHD project is the single authority for the qtab file standard. qtlHD, itself, acts as a reference implementation.
+A qtab R writer (from R/qtl data structures) can be found in the [qtlHD source tree](https://github.com/pjotrp/qtlHD/tree/master/src/R).

-Each section (or file) is described individually in
+Each qtab section (or qtab file) is described individually in

 * Symbol             - symbols used to describe (observed) genotypes, markers, founders, individuals and phenotypes